 A hissing noise from your air conditioner could signify one of these problems:

-- Refrigerant leaks: Depending on the place and extent of a refrigerant leak, it may create more of a hissing noise than a gurgling or bubbling sound.
+- Refrigerant leaks: Depending on the place and severity of a refrigerant leak, it may create more of a hissing noise than a gurgling or bubbling sound.

-- Problem with the compressor: The compressor located in the outdoor condensing unit pressurizes the refrigerant as it flows through the AC model.
-This element may make a hissing noise if it is damaged.
+- Problem with the compressor: The compressor located in the exterior condensing unit pressurizes the refrigerant as it passes through the AC model.
+This element may make a hissing noise if it gets damaged.

 - Internal valve leak: The valve that regulates refrigerant circulation within the compressor may also leak and hiss.